 Instead, tell yourself: “If the tables were turned, the company probably wouldn’t feel guilty.”

 If your employer were facing budget cuts or layoffs, and your job was going to be among those impacted, do you think they’d be loyal to you?
 Probably not.
 Do you think that your company’s executives or the HR director would spend endless hours wringing their hands with guilt before they alerted you of the layoff?
 Well, they might.
 We’re all human, after all.
 But even if they felt badly on a personal level, they’d surely realize that this is business, and in business, difficult decisions sometimes need to be made.

 Now, apply this to your own decision, and realize that most employers understand that you, too, are making difficult choices to further your own business—the business of your career.

-I’ve actually coached a few clients who’ve turned down great offers because they just couldn’t get the nerve up to face their employer and resign. (“They’ll dieeee without me.”)
+I’ve actually coached a few clients who’ve turned down great offers because they just couldn’t get the nerve up to face their employer and resign. (“They’ll fall apaaaart without me.”)
 And in at least two of these instances, guess what happened?
-The person who stayed became more and more resentful or non-productive in her role, and the employer was negatively impacted anyway.
+The person who stayed became more and more resentful or unproductive in their role, and the employer was negatively impacted anyway.

 Have you enjoyed your time at the company you’re leaving?
 Have you met at least a couple of colleagues or clients that you really like being around?
-Well then stop the moping and make the most out of your final days at the old job.
+Well then stop the moping and appreciate this workplace before you move on.
 Lift that load off of your shoulders and enjoy the hours you have remaining with these comrades.
+But don’t be too sad.
 Because guess what?
-It might not be easy to carve out time to see them once you start that new gig.
+You can (and should) exchange contact info and stay in touch!

 Even when you’re downright ecstatic about your pending transition, quitting a job can be emotionally tough.
 Feel the emotions, absolutely.
 Just don’t let guilt sneak in and steal the moment.
 You’ve got basking to do.